copslock/libVNF/README.md

 The folder structure is as follows:
 The library files are in lib_files folder.
 Use these files to build VNF using the libVNF API.
 The folder also contains a sample makefile
 The dependencies folder contains dependencies of lirary.
 Refer to user_manual.pdf for details
 The examples folder contain VNF examples built over the library
-Author: Priyanka Naik